The Story of Vocation Ministry

 Vocation Ministry inadvertently began in 2011 at St. Cecilia Catholic Church in Houston, TX with a simple ask by a parish priest and a simple yes by a faithful laywoman.
 “Our newly ordained parochial vicar, Fr.
 Victor Perez, asked me to come to a meeting about priests,” recalled Rhonda Gruenewald, founder of Vocation Ministry.
 “Fr.
 Victor had been tasked with reviving the parish vocation committee that had been dormant for more than five years.”
 Being a convert to the Church, Rhonda did not know what he was talking about.
 “Vocations, in the Catholic context, was foreign to me,” said Rhonda.
 “But after hearing Fr.
 Victor’s enthusiasm for everything vocation-related, I became hooked and took over as leader of the newly-found Vocation Ministry.”

 From there, Rhonda went home to research anything she could about vocations.
-Finding nothing detailed about how to start or revive a committee, so Rhonda let the Holy Spirit guide the direction of the committee.
+Finding nothing detailed about how to start or revive a committee, Rhonda let the Holy Spirit guide the direction of the committee.
 “We prayed and promoted vocations any way we could at our parish, from starting Adoration for Vocations to playing pin-the-miter-on-the-Bishop at our parish festival,” remembered Rhonda.
 After 18 months, she was asked how she could place this model for a vocation ministry in every parish in the Archdiocese of Galveston-Houston.
 In response she thought maybe she could write a pamphlet.
 But the Holy Spirit had much larger plans.
 “Seventeen months later, the “pamphlet” was a fully published 288-page book with an imprimatur!” said Rhonda.

-The goal of Hundredfold: A Guide to Parish Vocation Ministry was to provide information, activities, and inspiration to anyone starting, reviving, or refreshing a vocation ministry, and to help hose ministries thrive.
+The goal of Hundredfold: A Guide to Parish Vocation Ministry was to provide information, activities, and inspiration to anyone starting, reviving, or refreshing a vocation ministry, and to help those ministries thrive.
 It was designed to inspire parishes to get involved in vocation work, to help new ministries start strong by providing a clear guide to the nuts and bolts of the ministry and to reinvigorate long-standing committees with fresh ideas that attract new workers to his vineyard.

 Hundredfold was Immediately well-received and those inspired by the book began asking for more resources.
 That same year, VocationMinistry.com was launched as a platform to assist others in starting a vocations ministry and to create a resourceful network of people all working towards the same goal.